-A "Geo Zone" is a group of zip codes within a county or sampling unit that are in close proximity to each other that contain clusters of residents with similar demographic and socioeconomic characteristics.
 In PPM-measured counties, we conduct all sampling activities within the context of the Geo Zone (rather than in the larger context of the sampling unit).
+A "Geo Zone" is a group of zip codes within a county or sampling unit that are in close proximity to each other and contain clusters of residents with similar demographic and socioeconomic characteristics.

-Due to the small size of a Geo Zone and the narrow demographic range of respondents within it, using a Geo Zone model in these areas will help the Sampling team exert a greater degree of control over the size and representativeness of the In-Tab sample than would be possible otherwise.

-We used a structured set of criteria to determine what zip codes to include in a particular Geo Zone; these criteria took such factors as geography, socioeconomic characteristics (when possible), population density, and that sampling unit's In-Tab target into account.
+Due to the small size of a Geo Zone and the narrow demographic range of respondents within it, using a Geo Zone model aids in selecting and managing sample at a more discrete level and will provide a finer level of geographic control for each sampling unit.
+We use a structured set of criteria to determine what zip codes to include in a particular Geo Zone; these criteria took such factors as geography, socioeconomic characteristics (when possible), population density, and that sampling unit's In-Tab target into account.